-This page provides resources that are specific to Asian Pacific Islander (API) LGBTQ individuals and their families, including counseling and support services, local and national organizations, books and reading materials, and short films and videos.
-If you have any other resource suggestions, questions or comments, please contact us.
+These resources are specific to Asian Pacific Islander (API) LGBTQ individuals and their families, including counseling and support services, local and national organizations, books and reading materials, and short films and videos.

 Counseling and Support